rydmike/flex_color_scheme/README.md

  ];
 ```

-The setup of the stateful MaterialApp is just as simple as the previous examples.
+The setup of the stateful MaterialApp is just as simple as in the previous examples.

 ```dart
  :